hazenbreen/comp20-hbreen/messages/README.md

 by Hazen Breen

 Part 2:
-The page loads, but the messages are not displayed, since the data.json file is not on the same server.
+The page and heading "Messages" loads, but the messages are not displayed, since the data.json file is not on the same server.
 Therefore, the XMLHttpRequest cannot load data.json because it would be a cross origin request.
+An error describing this is displayed on the console.

 Part 3:
+The page and heading "Messages" loads, but the messages are not displayed.
+No errors are displayed on the console.

+Summary:
+Both part 2 and part 3 show that it is not possible to request data from a different origin.

 Implementation: